elyselow/Teiko_Technical_Project/README.md

 1b.
 Make sure that cell-count.csv is in the same directory when running this

-2. To run Teiko_Technical_Assessment.py (Python program/analysis script) by itself, use this command: python Teiko_Technical_Assessment.py
+2. To run Teiko_Technical_Assessment.py by itself, use this command: python Teiko_Technical_Assessment.py

 2a.
 This will produce the required outputs for parts 2-4 of the project instructions